ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/load/README.md

 Note that the mapper also converts raw textual data to typed data in the `Tweet` instance.

-**NOTE:** If the mapper is not able to map a record to an instance of the `Tweet` class, it will throw an exception that will cause the job to reject this record and move to the next one.

 ## Validating tweets

 We all know that tweets can have at most 140 characters, and we would like to save only valid tweets in the database.